phagmaier/Libray-of-Babel/README.md

 generating a infinite library of all (almost) all possibl books that could be generated using the english language and printable ACII characters.
 As you can see from the code generating a entire (infinite) library is actually easier, smaller, and simplier than generating something like a particular book given that the book isn't absurdley small.
+Idea inspired by th [Borges short story](https://blogs.commons.georgetown.edu/modernities-working-group/files/2013/07/borges_the-library-of-babel.pdf) of the same name.

 ## File Table